 3.4.2 Transmission Customer Responsibility for Third-Party Arrangements:

 Any scheduling arrangements that may be required by other Control Areas shall be the responsibility of the Transmission Customer requesting service.
-The Transmission Customer shall provide, unless waived by the ISO, notification to the ISO identifying such systems and authorizing them to schedule the Capacity and Energy to be transmitted by the ISO pursuant to Part 3 of this Tariff on behalf of the Receiving Party at the Point of Delivery or the Delivering Party at the Point of Receipt.
-However, the ISO will undertake reasonable efforts to assist the Transmission Customer in making such arrangements, including without limitation, providing any information or data required by such other Control Area consistent with Good Utility Practice.
+The Transmission Customer shall provide, unless waived by the ISO, notification to the ISO identifying such systems and authorizing them to schedule Energy to be transmitted by the ISO pursuant to Section 3 of this Tariff on behalf of the Transmission Customer at the Point of Delivery or the Point of Receipt.
+The ISO will undertake reasonable efforts to assist the Transmission Customer in making such arrangements, including without limitation, providing any information or data required by such other Control Area consistent with Good Utility Practice.